Robrowno/guess-the-number/README.md

 ![PEP8-check](/assets/readme-images/pep8-validation.png)

-To test my application, I used of course did my preliminary checks as I went along in the terminal in Gitpod.
+To test my application, I used of course did my preliminary checks as I went along in the terminal in Gitpod using many print() statements in various sections of code.
-I did further testing in the browser on Mac through a deployed link through Heroku.
+I did further testing in the browser on Mac through a deployed link through Heroku to make sure all output was working as expected.
+This did indeed lead me to make adjustments particularly in print statement spacing and the clear terminal function.

+Any indentation or miss-types were also corrected as I went along, and individual or small pieces of code were usually tested in Google Collab first before being segmented in to the run.py file, particularly if I felt that what I was writing was stretching my comfort zone.

+I checked to make sure the game ran in correct order by making first running small sections of the game followed by the whole game when it was near completion.

+To test game1, game2 and game3:
+- checked correct prompts appeared when expected
+- checked spacing, colour and spelling were all as desired
+- checked correct inputs appeared when expected and handled information with no errors.
+See below:

+All inputs were tested in the gitpod terminal meticulously during the process of the application build.
+I would estimate several hours worth of testing on inputs alone to make sure they behaved as expected.

+I checked for the following:

+- Across all game inputs I asked the following:
+1. Can they handle incorrect inputs with an appropriate message reliably?
+2. Is a Try/Except statement to prevent errors?
+3. Should I handle this input through a dedicated function?

+I am happy to say I am pleased that all inputs work well.
+The same rigorous testing would be applied to any future input options added to the application.

 I have also run the program on mobile.
+Personally, I ran the game on iPhone 5, X and 12 with no obvious issues.
 Aside from aesthetics in the 'terminal view port' width and layout, I'm happy to say the project is running well across different media.
+As well as different media, I ran the project on 2 different browsers, Google Chrome and Firefox.
+Again, I am happy with performance across both.

 ---